2. Specific Trust Investment Account

 If you have a client who is giving you a substantial amount of trust money that will have to sit in your trust bank account for a lengthy period of time and the client wants to collect the interest on that trust money, it is possible to put the trust money or any part of it into a specific trust investment account for that client.

 Specific trust investment accounts can only be opened by a member or law firm in trust for a specific client at a savings institution.
+If the savings institution is a bank or trust company insured by the Canada Deposit Insurance Corporation, the specific trust investment account must be designated as a professional trustee account.
+See Practice Direction 00-01 Canada Deposit Insurance Corporation Reporting.

 The specific trust investment account must be interest-bearing and is limited to a daily interest savings account, a term deposit or a guaranteed investment certificate.
 All the interest earned on the specific trust investment account is ultimately received by the specific client.